ValeriaBelloni/py2DIC/README.md

 V. Belloni, R. Ravanelli, A. Nascetti, M. Di Rita, D. Mattei, and M. Crespi. py2dic: A new free and open source software for displacement and strain measurements in the field of experimental mechanics.
 Sensors, 19(18):3832, 2019

 V. Belloni, R. Ravanelli, A. Nascetti, M. Di Rita, D. Mattei, and M. Crespi.
-Digital image correlation from commercial to fos software: A mature technique for full-eld displacement measurements.
+Digital image correlation from commercial to fos software: A mature technique for full-field displacement measurements.
 ISPRS - International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences, XLII-2:91-95, 2018

 R. Ravanelli, A. Nascetti, M. Di Rita, V. Belloni, D. Mattei,
 N. Nisticò, and M. Crespi.
 A new digital image correlation software for displacements field measurement in structural applications.
 ISPRS - International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences, XLII-4/W2:139-145, 2017